HAFixAgent: History-Aware Program Repair Agent: Results

-\textbf{The three history configurations are complementary rather than redundant, solving distinct sets of bugs that others miss.} The Venn diagrams in Figure~\ref{fig:rq1_heuristic_1_5_7_8_grid} show large shared cores in each category (SL 118, SH 72, SFMH 140, MFMH 22), yet each heuristic contributes nontrivial unique fixes, especially in SFMH, where \fnall, \fnpair, and \fldiff add 21, 19, and 19 unique cases, respectively.
-This pattern shows that \fnall captures co-evolution across functions, \fnpair captures before and after semantics, and \fldiff captures fine-grained edits at the file level, so the union of history-based configurations yields broader repair coverage than any single configuration.
+\textbf{The three history configurations are complementary, solving distinct sets of bugs.} The Venn diagrams in Figure~\ref{fig:rq1_venn_combined} show large shared cores in each category, yet each heuristic contributes nontrivial unique fixes.
+On Defects4J SFMH, \fnall, \fnpair, and \fldiff each add 21, 19, and 19 unique cases beyond the 140-bug shared core.
+On BugsInPy SFMH, the shared core is only 27 bugs, with history configurations expanding the fixable set dramatically (72 bugs in the three-way history overlap alone).
+This pattern confirms that \fnall (function-name co-evolution), \fnpair (before/after semantics), and \fldiff (fine-grained edits) capture complementary signals.
+As shown in the summary of Figure~\ref{fig:rq1_venn_combined}, the union of all three history configurations fixes 684 Defects4J bugs versus 522 for \nonhistory (+31.0\%), and 463 BugsInPy bugs versus 272 (+70.2\%), with the largest per-category gains on SFMH and MFMH.